Georg912/Projektarbeit_Kunes/README.md

 # Errors and Bugs

-If you encounter any errors or bugs, please open an issue on the [GitHub repository](https://github.com/Georg912/Projektarbeit_Kunes/issues) or contact me or Prof. Kunes directly via email .
+If you encounter any errors or bugs, please open an issue on the [GitHub repository](https://github.com/Georg912/Projektarbeit_Kunes/issues) or contact me or Prof. Kunes directly via e-mail .